griffithlab/pVACtools/docs/pvacseq/input_file_prep/readcounts.rst

 Adding coverage data to your VCF
 ================================

-pVACseq is able to parse coverage and information directly from the VCF.
+pVACseq is able to parse coverage information directly from the VCF.
 The expected annotation format is outlined below.

 ===================== ==================================== =============================